 4. Provide a genuine response

-Ensure that your answer to this question accurately reflects your qualities.
+Ensure that your answer to the question “describe yourself in 3 words professionally” accurately reflects your qualities.

 While your response must provide information about your personality, you must remain honest about your characteristics.